How do I configure custom DNS zone records for my domain name?

 Examples of Use

 Lowering the TTL before making a record change will lower the update time for the new record.
 This is ideal for times that you are transferring web hosting providers, mail hosts, or changing your office static IP address and wish to minimise any downtime while the new record propagates.
 Lower the TTL first, then wait a few hours for the previous TTL cache to expire before changing your record.
-Once you're all switched over, reset the TTL back to a more reasonable time such as 1 or 3 hours.
+Once you're all switched over, reset the TTL back to a more reasonable time such as 1 hour.

 You might choose to use the 5 minute TTL permanently if you have a backup web host or fail-over site available.
 So in the event that your usual host is unavailable, you can login and quickly update the DNS record to point to your backup host and the maximum time before this becomes live will be only 5 minutes.